ElectionDataAnalysis/electiondata/docs/User_Guide.md

     4. any reporting units used in your results file, often precincts, nested within counties (e.g., `North Carolina;Alamance County;Precinct 064`)

         Note: as of 8/2020, the system does not handle nesting of precincts inside contest districts.
 9. Choose raw identifiers for all ReportingUnits that appear in your results file.
 Choose carefully, as for CandidateContests.
-Modify or create the corresponding rows in `dictionary.txt`.
-(Note: you can omit ReportingUnits such as contest districts from `dictionary.txt` if they aren't needed to specify the vote count in the results file.)
+Modify or create the corresponding rows in `XX_starter_dictionary.txt`.
+(Note: you can omit ReportingUnits such as contest districts from `XX_starter_dictionary.txt` if they aren't needed to specify the vote count in the results file.)
 10. If necessary, add the relevant election to `Election.txt`.
 11. Add any BallotMeasureContests you care about to `BallotMeasureContest.txt`, specifying the ElectionDistrict, which must be in the `ReportingUnit.txt` file.
 (If you don't know the ElectionDistrict, nothing will break if you assign it the entire jurisdiction as ElectionDistrict.)
-12. Choose raw identifiers for the BallotMeasureContests and modify `dictionary.txt` accordingly.
+12. Choose raw identifiers for the BallotMeasureContests and modify `XX_starter_dictionary.txt` accordingly.
+13. Move `XX_starter_dictionary.txt` from the current directory and to the jurisdiction's directory, and rename it to `dictionary.txt`.
 13. Add anything useful you've discovered (such as the sources for the data) to `remark.txt`.

 ### The JurisdictionPrepper class details